How Do I Make a Design?

 Set Your Load Zones

-Remember that it is often a good idea to adjust the heat load setting you are using depending on the location of the building, and also between zones depending on each zone's exposure, insulation and window size, for example.
+Remember that with the per zone heat load setting it is often a good idea to adjust the heat load setting you are using depending on the location of the building, and also between zones depending on each zone's exposure, insulation and window size, for example.

 If you are making a day / night system, so that you can use a smaller sized unit and therefore have a more cost-efficient design, you will want to turn some zones off by de-selecting the On checkbox.